Forehead Wrinkles

 Wrinkles can also appear on other areas of the upper face over time.
 You can learn more about how ageing contributes to glabellar lines (frown lines) and eye wrinkles .

-During an aesthetic consultation, facial anatomy and skin characteristics are assessed individually.
+During a forehead wrinkle consultation, facial anatomy and skin characteristics are assessed individually.

 This may include evaluating: